MartinChavez/HTML-CSS-Advanced-Topics/README.md

 /* Skew */
 /*
 - An element is skewed around the x or y axis by the angle specified
-- You can use skewX and skewY that take an angle as parameters */
+- You can use skewX and skewY that use an angle as its parameters */
 .skew{
     transform: skewX(-25deg);